benhook1013/space-game/PLAN.md

 - Attach a `CameraComponent` that follows the player without clamping.
 - Continuously spawn asteroids, enemies and pickups ahead of the ship and despawn any far behind to keep the scene light.
-- Tile the parallax starfield or otherwise prevent gaps as the camera moves.
+- Generate and cache stars per world-space chunk so no gaps appear as the camera moves.
 - A small togglable minimap in the top-left aids navigation through the endless world.

 ## 🔮 Future Ideas